CartoDB/cartoframes/docs/geocode.rst

 |             |        | district, street, intersection, street_number, postal_code |
 +-------------+--------+------------------------------------------------------------+

+By default the ``relevance`` is stored in an output column named ``gc_status_rel``.
+The name of the column and in general what attributes are added as columns can be configured by using a ``status`` dictionary associating column names to status attribute.

 The result of the ``geocode`` method is a named tuple containing both a result ``data`` (of same class as the input, ``Dataframe``or ``Dataframe``) and a ``metadata`` dictionary with general